ionic-enterprise/tutorials/docs/portals/training/web/04-capacitor-plugin.md

 "Analytics" plugin is not implemented on web
 ```

-As a web developer, your responsibility includes implementing a Capacitor plugin for the web.
+As a web developer, your responsibility is to author the web implementation of a Capacitor plugin.
 In the following section, you will write the web implementation of the analytics plugin to meet the requirements outlined at the beginning of this step.

 ## Web implementation